TA Guest Ranch

 Architecture

-The original buildings on the ranch grew out of the harsh conditions of the landscape.
-They were organized and built for a specific purpose, using local materials and proven methods.
 In a globalized world, vernacular architecture has given way to generic ideas and cheap materials.
 It is important to retain the authentic, vernacular qualities of the ranch.
-Use established techniques, local materials, and sustainable methods whenever possible.
+Use established techniques, local materials, and sustainable methods.
 Keep things simple, practical, and earnest.

 Authenticity

 The TA Ranch is a working ranch.
 Inherent in this is a feeling of authenticity, with a deep respect for the people and the animals that have graced this land for generations.
-Any decisions that are made from an architecture perspective or programming perspective have to be based in a desire to preserve this authenticity.
+Any decisions that are made from an architectural or programming perspective must preserve this authenticity.
 The moment you lose that authentic quality, you cannot get it back.
-This will be a recurring theme in everything we discuss.

 Sun